johnkarasoulos/technology-engineering/app-dev/devops/README.md

 # Reusable Assets Overview

 -[Sample build-spec.yaml and associated dockerfile to use with OCI DevOps](https://github.com/oracle-devrel/technology-engineering/tree/main/app-dev/devops/devops-graalvm-native-image)
-    - These are very configurable and show the installing of specific versions of software (GraalVM and Maven) into the build environment, creating of a native image executable using the installed software, determining version information dynamically and creating a docker image.
-The example used is the Quarkus getting-started example, but the build command should be the same for all quarkus examples, for Helidon and others you may need to change it slightly.
-This also assumes that the projects code base is in a sub directory of the gir repo (callsed getting-started in this case) you will need to modify the PROJECT_PATH_TO_BUILD to reflect a different location.
-To use this in a devops build pipeline place the Dockerfile and build-spec.yml in your projects code root (where the pom.xml file is).
-Adjust the PROJECT_PATH_TO_BUILD in the build spec and other variables as needed, add the files to your git repo.
-Change the output stage names for the image if needed.
-Configure the git repo as the primary GIT repo for the projects build stage and specify the build-spec.yaml file location.

 # License

 Copyright (c) 2023 Oracle and/or its affiliates.